Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Experiments

 First, we assess the accuracy of the first-order approximation used in our search algorithm.
 Recall that we apply the approximation to the model loss around an initialization $W^{(0)}$.
 We show that the error term induced by the approximation is small.
-Given the input $X$ and an algorithm $A_i$, we compute the average residual sum of squares (RSS) across all output steps as follows:
+Given the input $X$ and an algorithm $A^{(i)}$, we compute the average residual sum of squares (RSS) across all output steps as follows:

 We conduct experiments across various models, using twelve graph algorithmic reasoning tasks from both the CLRS benchmark \cite{velivckovic2022clrs} and its text-format version \cite{markeeva2024clrs}.
 On graph-format datasets, we test four GNN architectures, including a standard MPNN \cite{velivckovic2022clrs}, GAT \cite{velivckovic2018graph}, Triplet-GMPNN \cite{ibarz2022generalist}, and Edge Transformer \cite{muller2024towards}.
-On text-format datasets, we test four language models, including QWen-3-1.7B, Llama-3-8B, QWen-3-14B, and CodeLlama-34B.
+On text-format datasets, we test four language models, including Qwen-3-1.7B, Llama-3-8B, Qwen-3-14B, and CodeLlama-34B.
 We use LoRA \cite{hu2021lora} as the base fine-tuning procedure.

-To evaluate the RSS, we first obtain an initialization $W^{(0)}$ by training a model on all datasets.
+To evaluate the RSS, we first obtain an initial model $W^{(0)}$ by training on all datasets.
 We then fine-tune the model on random task subsets to obtain $W$ and evaluate the RSS under various relative distances $\frac {\norm{W - W^{(0)}}} {\norm{W}}$.
-For language models, $W$ refers to the parameters in LoRA adapters.
+For language models, $W$ denotes the parameters of the LoRA adapters.
 Across 50 random task subsets, we find that the fine-tuned weights remain close to the initialization, typically within 10\% relative distance.

 The results are shown in Table \ref{table_compare_approximation_error}.
 For all four GNN architectures, the first-order approximation yields under \textbf{1}$\%$ relative error when the distance from initialization is within 10\%.
 On language models, the error remains below \textbf{5}\%, with larger models generally yielding lower errors.
 We further observe that freezing early layers improves approximation accuracy.
 When the first three layers are frozen, the RSS drops below \textbf{0.06}\%, shown in Appendix \ref{sec_additional_approximation_results}.
-This supports the premise of our algorithm to avoid repeated training on task subsets.
+This supports the premise of our algorithm: avoiding repeated training on task subsets.